 getting an edge

-In combat, any edge you can get against an opponent is worth +2 to attack d12 rolls and +1 to damage.
-You get an edge if your target is:- Staggered
+Any edge against an opponent nets you +2 to attack d12 rolls and +1 to damage.
+Get an edge against opponents who are:- Staggered

 - Surprised